b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 ### Solution to Exercise 2 {#sec:compare_categ_data_ex2_solution}

-OK, the the most direct solution to the problem (for `getColPerc`) would be something like
+OK, the most direct solution to the problem (for `getColPerc`) would be something like

 ```jl